 But that post is now closed, and Mr Kaydi has lost his job.
 He finds it hard to reassure seven children that their home is safe.

 "I tell them to calm down," he says, "but every time a door slams, they think it's an explosion - I swear.
-They are too scared to play outside."'Up and down'
+They are too scared to play outside."

 A single street away from the border, workers have put up a new blue gate at the Timucin family home.